 As smart thermostats are only as good as the data they collect, this is a significant advantage over the Nest (which generally requires purchasing multiple Nest’s to achieve the same data reach).
 For example, my basement heats and cools very differently than the upstairs bathroom.

-Only having a sensor in the downstairs living room isn’t allowing my “smart” thermostat to intuit these different needs.
+Only having a room sensor in the downstairs living room isn’t allowing my “smart” thermostat to intuit these different needs.

 Ecobee3 Product Details